fontobene/fontobene/SPECIFICATION.md

 coordinates are separated with a comma (`,`).
 The coordinates are arbitrary precision floating point numbers using the full stop (U+002E) as decimal mark.
 If a coordinate is a whole number, the decimal mark and the fractional part of the number may be omitted.
+If the integer part is zero and there is a fractional part, the zero may be omitted (e.g. `-.5` instead of `-0.5`).

 The coordinate system starts at the lower left corner.
 Positive X coordinates point to the right.
 Positive Y coordinates point to the top.
 Negative